 (to DEVIL)

-You, Sir, are timeless.
-You have no notion of what childhood offers.
+Indeed, Sir.
 Our childhood will not harm your realm, but it will make it tolerable for us.
 “Hell is no place for children.”
-Yes, of course.
-But here, in your realm: What does it matter if for an eon we are children?
+Who does not know that?
+But here, what does it matter if for an eon we are children?
 Our dialogue with you goes nowhere no matter our age.

 JOE